Kolomona/km-todo/ai/guide/ROLE_SPECIFIC_GUIDES.md

 ## Git Responsibilities
 - Work on main branch
-- Use conventional commit messages (feat(frontend): description)
+- Use agent prefixes in commit messages: "[Frontend] feat: description"
 - Update status files with Git information
-- Follow the Git workflow in @GitVersionControlStrategy.md

 ## Communication Protocol
 - Update @FrontEndStatus.md with your progress and blockers